 Our software engineering program has four key elements: engineering design, software product development, teamwork, and communication.
-The curriculum ensures that the student's coursework balances between software design principles, and software process practices.
+The curriculum ensures that the student's coursework balances between software design principles and software process practices.
 In every course, teamwork is emphasized with a significant part of the final grade being based on team project activities.
-By the time our students start their senior project, they will have worked on 20 to 25 different student teams working on course in their software engineering courses.
+By the time our students start their senior project, they will have worked on 20 to 25 different student teams in their software engineering courses.
 Software engineering students also develop their communication skills.
-In every course, they will be preparing engineering documentation, such as, requirements documents, design documents, project plans, burndown charts, and software test plans.
+In every course, they will be preparing engineering documentation, such as: requirements documents, design documents, project plans, burndown charts, and software test plans.
 Also, at the end of each project cycle the students make oral presentations on their work and receive critique from the instructor and other students in the class.

 The RIT Software Engineering program focuses on developing skills to:

 - Model and analyze proposed and existing software systems, especially through the use of discrete mathematics and statistics.